How to Become a Certified Medical Assistant (CMA)

 As previously mentioned, the BLS states that most states do not require medical assistants to be certified.
 The AAMA keeps a list of the scope of practice laws for medical assistants by the state to help medical assistants determine the legal requirements in the states where they hope to find work.

-By illustration, medical assistants in Mississippi are not required to have a state license or be certified to work, while Washington state requires medical assistants to have a state-issued medical assistant credential from the state department of health even if they hold national certification.
+For example, medical assistants in Mississippi are not required to have a state license or be certified to work, while Washington state requires them to have a state-issued medical assistant credential from the state department of health even if they hold national certification.

 Although most states do not require medical assistants to be certified, most employers seek applicants with minimum qualifications, including national-level certification from one of the aforementioned organizations.
 Becoming a CMA is recommended to be eligible for more job opportunities and future promotions.